TopGek99/team-profile-generator/README.md

 ## Tests

-as jest is installed as a dependency, you can test the fucntionality of the classes by running ```npm test```.
+As jest is installed as a dependency, you can test the fucntionality of the classes by running ```npm test```.
 To further test the functionalities, you can run the program and try varies ways of inputting and different numbers of employees to see how it eventuates.

 ## Questions